Data protection

 - Additional Android libraries – Coil (image loading), Vico (statistics charts), ExoPlayer (video playback in ads), Accompanist (permissions UI, swipe-to-refresh), WorkManager (background tasks), Room Database and DataStore (local storage).
 These libraries operate entirely on-device.

-7. Retention and deletion
+9. Retention and deletion

 Local caches, favourites, notes, filters and permissions disappear automatically when you uninstall the Application or use the in-app reset feature.

-Push tokens are purged when Apple or Google mark them as invalid or after 18 months of inactivity.
+Push tokens are purged when Apple or Google mark them as invalid or after 90 days of inactivity.
 You can also delete them by disabling notifications.

 Server logs (API requests and search events) containing diagnostic headers are automatically deleted after 90 days.
 Logs may be stored longer if required for security incidents or legal compliance.

-8. Your rights and security
+10. Your rights and security

 You have the right to access, rectify, erase, restrict or object to the processing of your data, and to receive a copy of the data provided to us.